DISCOVER BALANCE

 It's a painful irony the more we judge ourselves, the more we reinforce the very cycle we're trying to break.

 Effective treatment begins with self-compassion.
-Research consistently shows that treating ourselves with the same kindness we'd offer a good friend is far more effective than self-criticism in promoting lasting behaviour change.
+Research consistently shows that treating ourselves with the same kindness we would offer a good friend is far more effective than self-criticism in promoting lasting behaviour change.
 Acceptance of where you are right now, without judgment, creates the psychological safety needed for genuine healing.

 Holistic Counselling: Understanding the Deeper Patterns